marten-seemann/base-drafts/draft-ietf-quic-transport.md

 header, and thus be given multiple opportunities to update the Destination Connection ID it sends.
-A client MUST only change the value it sends in the Destination Connection ID in response to the first packet of each type it receives from the server (Retry or Initial); a server MUST set its value based on the Initial packet.
-Any additional changes are not permitted; if subsequent packets of those types include a different Source Connection ID, they MUST be discarded.
-This avoids problems that might arise from stateless processing of multiple Initial packets producing different connection IDs.
+A client MUST only change the value it sends in the Destination Connection ID in response to the first packet of each type it receives from the server (Retry or Server Initial); a server MUST set its value based on the Client Initial packet.
+Any additional changes are not permitted;
+if subsequent packets of those types include a different Source Connection ID, they MUST be discarded.
+This avoids problems that might arise from stateless processing of multiple Client Initial packets producing different connection IDs.

 Short headers only include the Destination Connection ID and omit the explicit length.
 The length of the Destination Connection ID field is expected to be